Resources More Useful Links

 These gatherings are a great way to see, touch, and learn about the latest products

-and services from multiple exhibitors; they also offer various educational program tracks
+and services from various manufacturers; some events offer specific educational program tracks

 Check with your local community college or university, as many of these institutions